microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

 # Configure RBAC permissions

 `Microsoft.ApplicationInsights.Kubernetes` uses the service account to query Kubernetes information to enhance telemetries.
-It is important to have proper permissions configured for Kubernetes-related information like node, pod, and so on to be fetched correctly.
+It is important to have proper permissions configured for Kubernetes-related resources like Node, Pod, and so on to be fetched correctly.

 In this post, we will start by describing a method to correctly configure the permissions for an RBAC-enabled cluster.
 And then share troubleshooting guidance.